eclipse-hono/hono/site/content/deployment/openshift_s2i.md

     oc new-project hono --display-name='Eclipse Hono™'

-Create the InfluxDB ConfigMap from the local file:

-    oc create configmap influxdb-config --from-file="../influxdb.conf"
-    oc label configmap/influxdb-config app=hono-metrics

-Next create the EnMasse address space to use:
+Then create the EnMasse address space to use:

     oc create -f hono-address-space.yml